 If you visit one of the Metroparks during this time, please be aware of a few important changes we’ve put in place at all of our parks:

 - Volunteer events and community & scout projects are being phased in, with the necessary precautions and following CDC guidelines to lessen the spread of COVID-19.
 Currently, we are allowing for golf volunteers, Eagle Scout/Collaborative volunteer projects, Work Skills volunteers, and some scheduled Natural Resources volunteer days with limited numbers of participants (click here for Natural Resources volunteer days).

-- Our playgrounds are closed.
+- Our playgrounds are open in all parks.